 Industrial production involves both fixed and marginal costs.
 The fixed cost includes the costs that are independent of the level of output, such as investment in plant and equipment.
 The marginal cost is the cost of producing one more unit of output, and includes the costs of raw materials and labour.
 Marginal cost is often imagined to be constant until the plant’s design capacity is reached.
 For any level of output that does not exceed the design capacity, the average cost of producing units of output is:

-Of course, a firm’s realized average cost depends upon its actual level of output, not on its capacity.
+Of course, a firm’s realized average cost depends upon its actual level of output, not its capacity.
 In a small market, choosing a high fixed cost / low marginal cost design is likely to backfire.
-The firm’s average cost would be low at design capacity, but with limited demand, it would actually produce much less and have a higher average cost.
-Other firms with smaller fixed costs would be able to produce at a lower average cost, undercut its price and drive it out of business.
+The firm’s average cost would be low at design capacity, but with limited demand, it would produce much less than that and have a higher average cost.
+Firms with smaller fixed costs would be able to produce at a lower average cost, undercut its price and drive it out of business.

 Nevertheless, in the late nineteenth century and early twentieth century, “go big or go home” was often the right strategy.
-Henry Ford’s moving assembly line was specifically designed to drive down the average cost of his cars, so that he could sell them at the lowest possible price.
-This technology implies a high rate of production.
+Henry Ford developed the moving assembly line in order to drive down the average cost of his cars, so that he could sell them at the lowest possible price.
+His technology required a high rate of production.
 In 1914, the first full year of operation for the moving assembly line, Ford produced more than 300,000 cars — more than all other American manufacturers combined.
 Andrew Carnegie recognized that the most efficient steel mills were larger than current demand conditions warranted.
 He built them anyway, and then put his energies into selling the steel.

 The tendency for oligopoly or monopoly to prevail when an industry’s production is characterized by increasing returns has an interesting implication: very large fortunes can be made in these industries.
 This was certainly the case in the United States.